-It is assumed here that knowledge of the state of the remote on-board state generator is known at the origin of the remote control signals either through, for example, visual contact with the remote object or because the remote state is known or kept track of by the operator control center.
-Otherwise, the operator will have no way of knowing what signal will effect what remote effect.
+It is assumed here that knowledge of the state of the remote on-board state generator is known at the origin additional signals to select the different available "m" 45 of the remote control signals either through, for example, visual contact with the remote object or because the remote state is known or kept track of by the operator control remote effect.
 However, it is not implied that the operator necessarily has remote control over the state of the on-board state generator.
-For instance, the state may by uniquely determined by the temperature in the remote objects environment which may in the case of model train layout be the same at the origin of the remote signals.
-Here the operator of the remote signals "knows" what the state of the on-board state generator 55 is and "knows" what effects each of the remote control signals will have on the remote object.
-If the number of states and remote options becomes large, an identical electronic state generator at the transmitter could be used to keep track of the state the on-board electronic state generator.
-No physical or electrical connection between the two state generators is implied; only that the inputs to both state generators are designed to be the a total of five unique states of the remote object and that the on-board state generator will correspond exactly to the same five unique states.
-Each time signal #1 is applied, the remote object and the on-board state generator sequences to the next state (this remote control 5 signal corresponds to the k signals shown in FIG. 1).
+For instance, the state may be uniquely determined by the temperature in the remove objects environment which may in the case of model train layout be the same at the origin of the remote signals.
+Here the operator of the remote crease the number of effect control signals.
+The signal, 55 signals "knows" what the state of the on-board state generator is and "knows" what effects each of the remote control signals will have on the remote object.
+If the number of states and remote options becomes large, an identical electronic state generator at the transmitter could be used to keep track of the on-board electronic state generator.
+No physical or electrical connection between the two state generators is implied; only that the inputs to both state generators are designed to be the same.

+As an example of how more effects can be generated than the total number of remote control signals, consider the case where an operator has only a total of three remote control signals on an electronic control system: signal #1, signal #2 and signal #3.
+Assume that there are a total of five unique states of the remote object and that the on-board state generator will correspond exactly to the same five unique states.
+Each time signal #1 is applied, the remote object and the on-board 5 state generator sequences to the next state (this remote control signal corresponds to the k signals shown in FIG. 1).
 Assume the operator has done this twice which establishes state #2 in the on-board state generator.
-In this state there are two remote control functions available (this corresponds to the r or the m signals in FIG. 1 10 since there is no select state generator in this example).
+In this state there are two remote control functions avail- 10 able (this corresponds to the r or to the m signals in FIG. 1 since there is no select state generator in this example).
 If signal #2 is applied a red light comes on; if signal #3 is applied a green light comes on.
-If the operator applied signal #2 and then signal #3 then he would witness the red light coming on and then the green light coming on.
-15 If he did neither then the remote function would either be nothing at all or the state-dependent remote function designated for state #2.
-Assume he now applies signal #1 again and the on-board state generator sequences to state #3.
-Here again the operator has two choices for 20 the remaining remote control signals plus the remote function designated for the state of the on-board state generator.
-From this example it is apparent that there are ten remote control options for signals #1 and #2 (two signals × five states) plus an additional five func- 25 tions associated with the states of the on-board state generator (state dependent options); a total of fifteen.
+If the operator applied signal #2 and then signal #3 then he would 15 witness the red light coming on and then the green light coming on.
+If he did neither then the remote function would either be nothing at all or the state-dependent remote function designated for state #2.
+Assume he now applies signal #1 again and the on-board state 20 generator sequences to state #3.
+Here again the operator has two choices for the remaining remote control signals plus the remote function designated for the state of the on-board state generator.
+From this example, it is apparent that there are ten remote control options for 25 signals #1 and #2 (two signals × five states) plus an additional five functions associated with the states of the on-board state generator(state dependent options); a total of fifteen.
 If the control signals alone had been used, there would only be a total of three.